-The Bookmark standard setting method was used (Lewis et al., 1996; Mitzel et al., 2001) to recommend the performance level cut scores for each assessment (i.e., the Apprentice cut, the Proficient cut, and the Distinguished cut).
+The bookmark standard setting method was used (Lewis et al., 1996; Mitzel et al., 2001) to recommend the performance level cut scores for each assessment (i.e., the Apprentice, Proficient, and Distinguished cut).
 This is a content- and item-based method that leads panelists through a standardized process through which they consider student expectations, as defined by the PLDs, and the individual items that could be administered to students to recommend cut scores for each performance level.

 The key material used by the committee was a set of test items arranged in order of difficulty.
-Panelists identified and discussed the knowledge, skills, and abilities required to respond to the test items and divided the items into two groups: (1) items that a student who is minimally qualified for a performance level would likely answer correctly and (2) items too difficult for students at that same performance level.
+Panelists identified and discussed the knowledge, skills, and abilities required to respond to the test items and divided the items into two groups: (a) items that a student who is minimally qualified for a performance level would likely answer correctly; and (b) items too difficult for students at that same performance level.
 This process was repeated for each performance level cut score in each subject area and grade.